 Alarms are triggered by bottlenecks in your monitored environment.
-Foglight for Hyper-V generates alarms when a rule determines that certain pre-defined conditions are met.
+Hyper-V Monitoring in Foglight Evolve Cloud generates alarms when a rule determines that certain pre-defined conditions are met.

-The alarm sensitivity in Foglight for Hyper-V dictates the level of alarms the system generates, stores, and displays.
+The alarm sensitivity in Hyper-V Monitoring in Foglight Evolve Cloud dictates the level of alarms the system generates, stores, and displays.
 You can configure the level of alarm sensitivity through the Hyper-V Configuration dashboard.
 The alarm sensitivity level you set here applies to your entire Hyper-V infrastructure.